vyperlang/vyper/docs/viper-by-example.rst

 the highest bidder.
 We also initialize the variables ``auction_start`` and ``auction_end`` with the datatype ``timestamp`` to manage the open auction period and ``highest_bid`` with datatype ``wei_value``, the smallest denomination of ether, to manage auction state.
-The variable ``ended`` is a boolean to determine whether the auction is officially over.
+Variable ``ended`` is a boolean to determine whether the auction is officially over.

 You may notice the all of the variables being passed into the ``public``